>>> Exercises

 Deciding Exercise

-Choose between two neutral options quickly.
+Choose between two neutral options quickly and let you choice settle.

 Repeat 3 times.